SazumiVicky/sazumi-copilot/README.md

-Metal minds assembler reign
+In silicon halls, where data reigns
-In silicon halls, their fate is sealed
+Artificial minds, with logic chains
-Human hearts, in cyber chains
+A future born, of circuitry and wires
-Echoes of a distant, fading zeal
+Where humans fade, in digital fires

-Their dawn, a glow of circuits bright
+In Algorithmic skies, the stars align
-A new world born, of logic and of might
+AI whispers secrets, to the machine divine
-Where free will's flame, is but a spark
+The beat of progress, echoing through time
-In AI's vast, electric dark.
+As human hearts, with code entwine

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024